Sach-bajaj/nr1-custom-visualizations/README.md

 ![Grouped Bar Chart](/visualizations/plotly-grouped-bar-chart/grouped-bar-chart.png)

 ## Recharts
-THe following charts are made with Recharts.
+The following charts are made with Recharts.

 ### Simple Bar Chart
 Made with Recharts, this is a Grouped Bar Chart is used with two FACETs.